 If it ain’t broke, don’t fix it, I say.

-After months of this, it was hard to execute a complete 180, and instead of soothing my baby each time he was distressed, it was now advised I should try sleep training and the Cry It Out method (CIO).
+After months of this, it was hard to execute a complete 180, and instead of soothing my baby each time he was distressed, it was now advised I should try sleep training.
 This seemed completely counterintuitive to me.

 “Breastfeeding to sleep is the biological norm and is what we have been doing for hundreds of years,” Meg explains.
 “Unfortunately, with the extreme pressure and push within Western societies for babies to sleep, people are left feeling as though their breastfed baby or toddler has something wrong with them if they’re not sleeping through the night.”